 Vienna State Opera

-The Vienna State Ballet is due to present two premieres at the Haus am Ring (Shifting Symmetries, The Lady of the Camellias) alongside the Nureyev Gala, all of which will be complemented by a varied dance repertoire.
+The Vienna State Ballet will present two premieres at the Haus am Ring (The Winter’s Tale, Pathétique), supplemented by a varied dance repertoire.

 International stars from Garanca to Flórez